 The first time we went shopping together was while Stephanie was visiting me in San Francisco, spending a week that stretched into two weeks.
-On our third or fourth day together, I was running out of groceries and she was yearning to cook – or to see if she even could cook in my residential hotel, where all I had was a single burner and a microwave oven.
+On our third or fourth day together, I was running out of groceries and she was yearning to cook – or to see if she even could cook in my residential hotel, where all I had was a single plug-in burner and a microwave oven.
+Both were against the house rules, of course – the hotel had no kitchens, and cooking wasn’t allowed.

 We happened to be walking around in the Marina neighborhood, talking about what to do for dinner, and we turned a corner and – poof – there was a great big grocery store.
 It was the Marina Safeway, which I later learned was legendary among locals as a “pick-up” spot.
 Romantic entanglements at that Safeway are prominently featured in Amistead Maupin’s Tales of the City, but back then I hadn’t yet read the book.